MantaRaRa/OLAP-Data-Warehouse/README.md

 # OLAP-Data-Warehouse

 This Capstone Highlights a DataWarehouse and the work it takes to have enough clean data to be able to author it in Power BI.
 I extracted a back up file provided by Microsoft's Business Scenario github page.
 From this back up file I created 2 more databases for the staging layer.
 In the Staging and Datawarehouse Databases, I identified the Fact and Dimension tables.
 After Joining and Cleaning the tables I leveraged SQL Server Integration Services to load the Source to the Staging layer and from the Staging layer to the Datawarehouse.
 To execute all the packages at once, I created two Control Packages.
 Inside the AWN_SSAS folder, there is a solution where the Tabular Model is created, this model is loaded into SQL Server Management Studio for Analyzing and loaded into Power BI.
+In a Real world scenario the DataBase will be located off site somewhere, the staging layer and the Datawarehouse would also be created off site as well.
+Only indiviuals with the correct authority and credentials will have access to the data to query.

 ## **FEATURES**

 _1_: Set up a local database and read data with SQL Server Management Studio (SSMS)

 _2_: Merge and join.
-Data is cleaned and read in from a DataWarehouse, the DW is created from a Staging Layer that consists of 3 databases, a backup file from Microsoft's AdventerWorks Business Case Study (AdventureWorks2014.bak) and two other databases created from the different tables pulled and joined from the AdventureWorks2014 back up files.
+Data is cleaned and read in from a DataWarehouse, the DW is created from a Staging Layer that consists of 3 databases, a backup file from Microsoft's AdventerWorks Business Case Study (AdventureWorks2014.bak) and two other databases created from the different tables pulled and joined from the AdventureWorks2014 back up file.

 _3_: Make an Interactive Power BI dashboard to display the data.
 After creating and joining the products tables I created 2 dash boards:
     Total Sales by Region and Total Sales by Inventory.